St. Andrew Men’s Group

 The Scriptural Significance of St. Andrew Men’s Group

-term means the Anointed.)
-He took him to Jesus, who looked at him and said, ‘You are Simon, son of John; your name shall be Cephas (which is rendered Peter).”
+“One of the two who had followed Him (Jesus) after hearing John (the Baptist who identified Jesus as the Lamb of God) was Simon Peter’s brother Andrew.
+The first thing he (Andrew) did was seek out his brother Simon and tell him, ‘We have found the Messiah!’
+(This term means the Anointed.)
+He brought him to Jesus, who looked at him and said, ‘You are Simon, son of John; your name shall be Cephas (which is rendered Peter).’ ” (John 1:40)

-Origin of the St. Andrew Men’s Group
+Origin of the St. Andrew Men’s Group.

 Format of the Monthly Gathering